 When a newsagent is beaten to death, the telephone used to tip off the police turns out to belong to Joseph Sissoulu, whose son Danny was recently murdered.

-A known paedophile and his friend are suspected of creating indecent images of child, but Banksy has difficulty telling which of the pair is covering for the other.
+A known paedophile and his friend are suspected of creating indecent images of a child, but Banksy has difficulty telling which of the pair is covering for the other.

 A distressed 17-year-old is found traumatised after years of prolonged abuse, and Stevie struggles to establish his identity after the boy's sister fails to recognise him.